dcomartin/TalkAbstracts/Building self documenting HTTP APIs with CQRS.md

 Go beyond serializing a database row into json by leveraging CQRS.

-Start designing designing an HTTP API like a regular HTML websites.
+Start designing an HTTP API like a regular HTML website.
 Bringing the concepts of HTML links and forms to your API allows your clients to consume it with ease.

 Attendees will learn how to design an HTTP API by leveraging CQRS and hypermedia to decouple their core application